FAIMS/FAIMS-Tools/README.md

 This is a collection of scripts which make it possible to manage user accounts on a FAIMS server from a command-line interface.
 Illustrative examples of such scripts are `addUser.py` to add a list of users to the server by one command and `delUser.py` to delete them, also using one command.

+## generate.sh
+See generators/christian for details.

+## validate.sh
+See generators/christian for details.